 When looking into a full roof replacement, the first thing to check is when your roof was installed and what material was used.
-For example, an asphalt shingle roof lasts approximately 20 to 25 years.
-If you're coming close to the end of your roofing material's life-span, it may be time to evaluate it's condition.
+An asphalt shingle roof lasts approximately 20 to 25 years.
+If you're coming close to the end of your roofing material's life-span.
+It may be time to evaluate it's condition.
 If it is safe for you to do so, you can do a visual inspection of your rooftop.
 This is a simple way to make sure there are no immediately visible issues.

 You'll want to take a look in the gutters and downspouts for shingle granules.
-If you've just gotten a brand new asphalt shingle roof installed and you notice granules in the gutters, you don't need to be worried at all!
+If you've just gotten a brand new asphalt shingle roof installed and you notice granules in the gutters.
+You don't need to be worried at all!
 Those are just the loose, extra ones and it's absolutely normal.
-However, if it's been 10 or 15 years, that might be a sign that the shingles are deteriorating from weather exposure or water retention.
+If it's been 10 or 15 years, that might be a sign that the shingles are deteriorating from weather exposure or water retention.
 A roof that's losing a lot of it's granules is probably deteriorated and a roof replacement should be considered.

 Next, check to see if your roof shingles are laying flat against the roof.
 If you can see areas that are curled, cracked, or damaged then you probably need repairs.
 Curling happens in two distinct ways.
 Either the shingle is cupping, which happens when the edges of the shingles turn up.
 Then there is clawing, when this happens you'll see the edges of the shingles stay flat but the middle starts to bump out.